 This award was created by the Alumni of Victoria College Executive in 1997 and is given annually to a Victoria College Alumna/us who has distinguished themselves through extraordinary contribution to society at large, through social, business, political, educational, cultural, or religious life.
-Such contributions can be at the local, national or international level in recognition of recent or lifetime achievement.
+Such contributions can be at the local, national or international level in recognition of a recent or lifetime achievement.